Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Introduction

-Self-supervised approaches inspired by masked language modeling in natural language processing have been shown to be strong approaches for learning useful feature representations from images without the need for labeled data \citep{heMaskedAutoencodersAre2022, xieSimMIMSimpleFramework2022}.
-Masked image modeling (MIM) methods take advantage of the Vision Transformer (ViT) patching mechanism to randomly mask out a portion of the input image and then train the model to reconstruct the missing patches from the visible patches \citep{linSSMAESpatialSpectral2023,wangFeatureGuidedMasked2025}.
-MIM techniques have become the predominant self-supervised pre-training paradigm for creating remote sensing foundation models, which are large pre-trained models that can be adapted for a wide variety of tasks and domains that ideally outperform models trained from scratch or use more traditional transfer learning approaches \citep{hongSpectralGPTSpectralRemote2024,wangAdvancingPlainVision2023}.
-However, while powerful, ViTs lack the inductive biases toward imagery that make CNNs effective at extracting spatial features from images \citep{adadiSurveyDataefficientAlgorithms2021}.
-This is problematic, as ViTs typically only begin to outperform CNNs when pre-trained on very large datasets \citep{dosovitskiyImageWorth16x162020}, a practical consideration for researchers and practitioners who must balance both computational resources and data availability when developing models.
-Self-distillation techniques, such as Bootstrap Your Own Latent (BYOL) \citep{grillBootstrapYourOwn2020} and DINO \citep{caronEmergingPropertiesSelfSupervised2021}, are alternatives to MIM pre-training that can be used to learn robust and transferable feature representations without the need for negative samples, large batch sizes, or ViT backbones, which are hard requirements for many other self-supervised learning methods \citep{chenSimpleFrameworkContrastive2020, chenWhyWeNeed2022}.
-Such approaches largely revolve around maximizing the similarity between feature representations of different augmented views of the same input using a teacher-student framework \citep{heFoundationModelBasedMultimodal2024}.
+Further, self-distillation techniques, such as Bootstrap Your Own Latent (BYOL)~\citep{grillBootstrapYourOwn2020} and DINO~\citep{caronEmergingPropertiesSelfSupervised2021}, are alternatives to MIM and contrastive pre-training that can be used to learn robust and transferable feature representations without the need for negative samples, large batch sizes, or ViT backbones, which are hard requirements for many other self-supervised learning methods~\citep{chenSimpleFrameworkContrastive2020,chenWhyWeNeed2022}.
+Such approaches largely revolve around maximizing the similarity between feature representations of different augmented views of the same input using a teacher-student framework~\citep{heFoundationModelBasedMultimodal2024}.
 While the student network is trained directly using standard backpropagation and gradient descent algorithms, the teacher's parameters are updated using a momentum-based rule derived from the student's parameters.
-Self-distillation methods are attractive for remote sensing applications due to their inherent flexibility and ability to learn strong feature representations using a variety of backbone architectures, including CNNs \citep{chenExploringSimpleSiamese2020}.
-Given the architectural constraints of MIM and the computational demands of contrastive methods, self-distillation techniques offer a compelling, architecture-agnostic solution, suitable for pre-training CNNs on domain-specific, moderate-sized datasets \citep{jainSelfSupervisedLearningInvariant2022}.
+Self-distillation methods are attractive for remote sensing applications due to their inherent flexibility and ability to learn strong feature representations using a variety of backbone architectures, including CNNs~\citep{chenExploringSimpleSiamese2020}.
+Given the architectural constraints of MIM, contrastive learning and self-distillation techniques offer compelling, architecture-agnostic solutions for pre-training CNNs on domain-specific, moderate-sized datasets~\citep{jainSelfSupervisedLearningInvariant2022}.